Skip to content

 Okanagan farmers need an institutional champion to incentivize and support the building of a local food value chain that supplies food from local farms to institutions with stable purchasing power.

-This is why UBCO Food Services has stepped forward to partner with Land to Table (L2T) as part of a pilot project – which has been running since Sept.
-2021 – to bring more locally-procured food to our campus community.
+This is why UBCO Food Services has stepped forward to partner with Land to Table (L2T) as part of a pilot project initialized in 2021.
+This project is now up and running and bringing locally-procured food to our campus community!

 Choosing to purchase locally-grown food is an important way for us to support our local economy, protect the environment, and contribute to community health and well-being – all in support of UBCO’s Food Vision and Values!